^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-According to DSM-IV, obsessive-compulsive disorder is a variant of an anxiety disorder characterized by obsessively repeated undesirable, unpleasant thoughts, images or impulses (obsessions) and / or repetitive actions that a person performs compulsorily and according to certain rules (compulsions).
-To establish the diagnosis is not necessarily the presence of both obsessions and compulsions.
-However, in most patients, they are combined, and only a small number of cases are observed separately from each other.
-The patient usually tries to actively suppress or neutralize the obsessions, convincing himself of their irrationality, avoiding provocative situations (if they exist) or realizing compulsions.
-In most cases, compulsions are performed to alleviate anxiety, but often they only increase anxiety, since they require considerable energy and time.
+According to DSM-IV, obsessive-compulsive disorder is a type of anxiety disorder characterized by obsessive repetition of unwanted, unpleasant thoughts, images, or impulses (obsessions) and/or repetitive actions that a person performs compulsively and according to certain rules (compulsions).
+The presence of both obsessions and compulsions is not necessary for a diagnosis.
+However, in most patients they are combined, and only in a small number of cases are they observed separately from each other.
+The patient usually tries to actively suppress or neutralize obsessions, convincing himself of their irrationality, avoiding provoking situations (if any), or implementing compulsions.
+In most cases, compulsions are performed to relieve anxiety, but often they only increase anxiety, since they require significant expenditure of energy and time.

-Frequent types of obsessions include fears of the possibility of contamination or contamination (eg, obsessive fear of dirt, microbes, non-hazardous waste), concern for one's own safety, the ability to harm (for example, cause a fire), impulsively commit aggressive acts (for example, damage your beloved grandson ), unacceptable thoughts on sexual or religious topics (for example, sacrilegious images of Christ from a devout person), striving for symmetry and impeccable accuracy.
+Common types of obsessions include fears of contamination or contamination (e.g., obsessive fear of dirt, germs, non-hazardous waste), concerns about one's own safety, the possibility of causing harm (e.g., starting a fire), impulsively committing aggressive acts (e.g., harming a beloved grandchild), inappropriate thoughts about sexual or religious themes (e.g., blasphemous images of Christ in a devout person), and a desire for symmetry and perfect precision.

-Frequent compulsions include hypertrophied cleanliness (for example, ritualised hand washing), rituals associated with checking and putting things in order, arranging items in a certain sequence, an obsessive account, repetitive daily activities (for example, entering or leaving the room), collecting (for example, collecting useless newspaper clippings).
-Although most compulsions can be observed, some of them are internal ("mental") rituals - for example, uttering meaningless words about themselves in order to drive away a frightening image).
+Common compulsions include excessive cleanliness (e.g., ritualized hand washing), rituals involving checking and tidying, arranging objects in a certain order, compulsive counting, repetitive daily actions (e.g., entering or leaving a room), and hoarding (e.g., collecting useless newspaper clippings).
+Although most compulsions are observable, some are internal ("mental") rituals - for example, silently saying meaningless words to drive away a frightening image.

-In most patients with obsessive-compulsive disorder, multiple obsessions and compulsions are detected.
-For example, a patient who actively complains only of obsessive fear of asbestos contamination, in a detailed conversation, other obsessions, for example, an obsessive account of floors or collection of unnecessary mail items, can be revealed.
-Therefore, the initial study recommends the use of special questionnaires to identify the patient's entire complex of symptoms, for example, Yale-Brown Obsessive-Compulsive Scale (Y-BOCS).
+Most patients with obsessive-compulsive disorder have multiple obsessions and compulsions.
+For example, a patient who actively complains only of an obsessive fear of asbestos contamination may, upon detailed interview, also have other obsessive states, such as obsessive counting of floors or collecting unnecessary mail.
+Therefore, during the initial examination, it is recommended to use special questionnaires that allow identifying the entire complex of symptoms in the patient, such as the Yale-Brown Obsessive-Compulsive Scale (Y-BOCS).

-The key sign of the disease is that at a certain stage of its development the patient realizes the senselessness or at least the redundancy of his thoughts and actions.
-Thus, the presence of criticism makes it possible to distinguish obsessive-compulsive disorder from a psychotic disorder.
-Although the symptoms are sometimes very bizarre, patients realize their absurdity.
-For example, one of the patients feared that he would accidentally mail his 5-year-old daughter by mail, so he checked the envelopes several times before throwing them in the mailbox, making sure that there was no inside.
-He knew with his mind that it was impossible, but he was so caught up in painful doubts that he could not cope with the growing alarm until he checked.
-The degree of criticism is expressed in varying degrees in different patients and may even change over time in the same patient, depending on the situation.
-With this in mind, DSM-IV allows the diagnosis of obsessive-compulsive disorder in a patient who at the moment does not take his symptoms critically (as defined as "insufficient criticism") if the criticism was noted earlier.
+The key feature of the disease is that at a certain stage of its development the patient becomes aware of the meaninglessness or at least redundancy of his thoughts and actions.
+Thus, the presence of criticism helps to distinguish obsessive-compulsive disorder from a psychotic disorder.
+Although the symptoms are sometimes quite bizarre, patients are aware of their absurdity.
+For example, one patient was afraid that he would accidentally mail his 5-year-old daughter, so he checked the envelopes several times before throwing them in the mailbox, making sure that she was not inside.
+He understood intellectually that this was impossible, but he was so overwhelmed by painful doubts that he could not cope with the growing anxiety until he checked.
+The degree of criticism is expressed to varying degrees in different patients and can even change over time in the same patient depending on the situation.
+Taking this into account, DSM-IV allows for the diagnosis of obsessive-compulsive disorder in a patient who is currently not critical of his or her symptoms (defined as “insufficient criticism”) if criticism has been noted previously.

-Where is the boundary between normal concerns about the correctness of the performance of their actions and the intrusive verification of their actions?
-The diagnosis of obsessive-compulsive disorder is established only when the symptoms of the disease cause concern to the patient and require considerable time (more than one hour per day) or significantly impair his ability to live.
-If a certain person who, having left the house, must check six times, if the door is locked, but does not have any other manifestations, then he can state compulsions, but not obsessive-compulsive disorder.
-Disorders of life associated with obsessive-compulsive disorder range from mild, minimally affecting the level of social adaptation, to severe ones, when a person is literally disabled.
+Where is the line between normal concern about the correctness of one's actions and obsessive checking of one's actions?
+The diagnosis of obsessive-compulsive disorder is established only when the symptoms of the disease cause anxiety in the patient and require significant time (more than one hour a day) or significantly disrupt his life.
+If a person who, when leaving the house, must check six times whether the door is locked, but does not have any other manifestations, then he can be diagnosed with compulsions, but not obsessive-compulsive disorder.
+Disorders of life associated with obsessive-compulsive disorder vary from mild, minimally affecting the level of social adaptation, to severe, when the person is literally disabled.

-There are several additional conditions necessary to diagnose obsessive-compulsive disorder in childhood, although in general the clinical manifestations of obsessive-compulsive disorder in children and adults are similar.
-Although most children are aware of the undesirable nature of the symptoms, it is more difficult to identify their critical attitude to obsessive manifestations than adults.
-Not all rituals observed in children can be regarded as pathological, since the need for uniformity and consistency can be dictated by a sense of security, for example, when going to sleep.
-Many healthy children have certain rituals when preparing for bed: for example, they fit in a special way in bed, make sure that their legs are closed or check to see if there are "monsters" under their bed.
-In the presence of children's rituals, obsessive-compulsive disorder should be suspected only if they disrupt adaptation (for example, take a long time or cause patients anxiety) and persist for a long time.
+There are several additional conditions necessary for the diagnosis of obsessive-compulsive disorder in childhood, although in general the clinical manifestations of obsessive-compulsive disorder in children and adults are similar.
+Although most children are aware of the undesirable nature of the symptoms, it is more difficult to identify a critical attitude towards obsessive manifestations in them than in adults.
+Not all rituals observed in children can be regarded as pathological, since the need for uniformity and constancy can be dictated by a sense of security, for example, when going to sleep.
+Many healthy children have certain rituals when preparing for sleep: for example, they put themselves to bed in a particular way, make sure that their feet are covered, or check for "monsters" under their bed.
+In the presence of childhood rituals, obsessive-compulsive disorder should be suspected only if they disrupt adaptation (for example, take a lot of time or cause anxiety in patients) and persist for a long time.

-Conditions indicating the possibility of obsessive-compulsive disorder and related disorders
+Conditions that indicate the possibility of obsessive-compulsive disorder and related disorders

 • Anxiety